On Robust Empirical Likelihood for Nonparametric Regression with Application to Regression Discontinuity Designs: Real data analysis

 Our second dataset combines municipal mayoral election data from Turkey’s 1994 elections with educational attainment data from the 2000 Turkish Population Census, as analyzed in \cite{meyersson2014}.
 The goal is to examine the effect of Islamic political representation in the 1994 municipal elections on high school attainment for women whose education could have been influenced between 1994 and 2000.
 The matched dataset includes $n=2629$ municipalities.
 The forcing variable $X_i$ is the vote margin, defined as the vote percentage of the Islamic party minus that of its strongest secular opponent.
 Mayoral elections were determined by plurality, thus the municipalities with $X_i\geq 0$ elected an Islamic mayor (treatment group), while those with $X_i<0$ elected a secular mayor (control group).
 The outcome variable $Y_i$ measures the educational attainment of women who were potentially in high school during the study period, calculated as the percentage of women aged 15 to 20 in 2000 who had completed high school by that year.
 For further details and validity checks on this RD design, see \cite{meyersson2014}.

 Table~\ref{real.Islamic} reports the $p$-values and $95\%$ confidence intervals.
 While all methods suggest positive effects, the levels of significance vary.
 The Orig, TB and DB methods produce confidence intervals that exclude zero and yield $p$-values below 0.05.
-In contrast, the three robust methods provide intervals that include zero and are associated with $p$-values above 0.05, offering a more cautious and potentially more reliable interpretation of the effect of Islamic rule.
-Interestingly, DR again delivers a slightly wider confidence interval and a more conservative $p$ value than TR and CCT, suggesting a higher degree of uncertainty in evaluating the influence of Islamic rule on female high school attainment.
+In contrast, the three robust methods provide intervals that include zero and are associated with $p$-values above 0.05, offering a more cautious interpretation of the effect of Islamic rule.